ctu-vras/pcl-augmentation/README.md

 Object detection and semantic segmentation with the 3D lidar point cloud data require expensive annotation.
 We propose a data augmentation method that takes advantage of already annotated data multiple times.
-We propose an augmenta- tion framework `Real3D-Aug`.
+We propose an augmentation framework `Real3D-Aug`.

 ### Proposed pipeline